Antynea/grub-btrfs/README.md

 * Automatically List snapshots existing on root partition (btrfs).
 * Automatically Detect if "/boot" is in separate partition.
 * Automatically Detect kernel, initramfs and intel microcode in "/boot" directory on snapshots.
-* Automatically Create corresponding "menuentry" in `grub.cfg`
+* Automatically Create corresponding "menuentry" in `grub.cfg`.
 * Automatically detect snapper and use snapper's snapshot description if available.
+* Automatically clear the read-only flag of (snapper-)snapshots if configured.
 * Automatically generate `grub.cfg` if you use the provided systemd service.
 ##
 ### Installation :